 We are not currently a party to any material legal proceedings.
-We are, however, subject to lawsuits from time to time in the ordinary course of business.
+We are, however, subject to lawsuits, government investigations, audits and other legal proceedings from time to time in the ordinary course of our business.
+It is not possible to predict the outcome of any legal proceeding with any certainty.
+The outcome or costs we incur in connection with a legal proceeding could adversely impact our operating results and financial position.